DanielTellier/DanielTellier.github.io/blogs/project_based_learning_1.md

 - Realize programming languages are tools and there is no best one.
 - Stick to learning the basics of one language really well.
 - Don't stay in this area for too long.
-- Search for projects you can contribute to once you feel slightly confident. \
+- Search for projects you can contribute to once you feel slightly confident.

-### Confident enough to contribute
+## PBL Approach: Confident enough to contribute
 - Join a project where there are coders better than you.
     - Join a project through your school.
     - Join a project on GitHub.